nent/nent/examples/basic/README.md

 yarn build
 ```

-> Depending on the host, you may need to configure URL rewriting.
+> ℹ️ Note: Depending on the host, you may need to configure URL rewriting.